-The Archive Research and Study Center (ARSC) sponsors exhibits, scholarly workshops, symposia and publications on a variety of topics relevant to film and television history and criticism.
+The Archive Research and Study Center (ARSC) sponsors exhibitions, scholarly workshops, symposia and publications on a variety of topics relevant to film and television history and criticism.

 Visitors can view a selection of early student works by L.A.
 Rebellion filmmakers made during their first academic quarter at UCLA.
 These "Project One" films, available for viewing online, emphasize creativity and include pieces by Jamaa Fanaka and Bernard Nicolas.
 Clips of interviews with L.A.
 Rebellion filmmakers discussing the movement are also available for viewing and feature Julie Dash, Ben Caldwell, Haile Gerima, and Barbara McCullough.
 Additionally, visitors can explore an interactive timeline chronicling significant events related to the L.A.
 Rebellion on both a local and national level; download the film exhibition catalog and access extensive biographies and filmographies.